New COVID-19 Cases Drop in Virginia for Third Straight Day

 For the third straight day Virginia health authorities are reporting a drop in the state's number of new coronavirus cases.

-Numbers released Monday by the Virginia Department of Health show 453 new coronavirus cases reported in the past 24 hours, bringing the total to 8,990.
-The death toll increased from 277 to 300.
+The Virginia Department of Health reported 453 new cases in the last 24 hours for a total of 8,990.
+The death toll increased from 277 to 300 as thepandemic continues.

 The drop in new cases marks the first time since the virus arrived in Virginia that the state has reported three consecutive days of declines, according to data kept by the Virginia Public Access Project.